jpetazzo/jpetazzo.github.io/_drafts/docker-containers-metrics.markdown

 - **blkio.io_service_bytes** indicates the number of bytes read and written by the cgroup.
-It has 4 counters per device, because for each device, it differenciates between synchronous vs. asynchronous I/O, and reads vs. writes.
+It has 4 counters per device, because for each device, it differentiates between synchronous vs. asynchronous I/O, and reads vs. writes.

 - **blkio.io_serviced** is similar, but instead of showing